All Episodes

 I'll give back to you on this point, Steve.

-this 5%, which is a good idea in principle, for that to really deliver what President Trump is hoping for, he really needs to appoint, like an envoy, a special envoy, I don't know, of ambassador rank or cabinet rank or something like
+For this 5%, which is a good idea in principle, for that to really deliver what President Trump is hoping for, he really needs to appoint like an envoy, special envoy, I don't know,

-that, that spends their time, someone who understands the military, someone who understands a balance sheet, and then goes round all the European capitals and makes sure that they spend their increased defence
+of ambassador rank or cabinet rank or something like that, that spends their time, someone who understands the military, someone who understands a balance sheet, and then goes around all the European capitals and makes sure that they spend their increased defense expenditure on legitimate expenditure, not on bridges to nowhere.

-They are trying to see Trump out and in the meantime create the pretext to drag the United States into this conflict.
+They are trying to see Trump out and in the meantime, create the pretext to drag the United States into this conflict.

 steve bannon